 In 1704 the Orangery was added, an elaborate greenhouse built in the style of an elegant palace to protect Anne’s citrus trees from the harsh frosts of winter.
 Currently, the Orangery restaurant is closed due to renovation.
 However, you can still enjoy afternoon tea or a drink at the pavilion and take in the garden views.

-- The gardens are a great option after you have been inside the Palace, especially if you like something to eat afterwards.
+The gardens are a great option after you have visited inside the Palace.
+Then you go to the cafe or restaurant afterwards for something to eat.

 Bus and tube to Kensington Palace

 Situated in West London in Kensington Gardens and only a 5-10minute walk away from Hyde Park is Kensington Palace.
 With such an ideal location, getting there is accessible in various ways from Underground to various buses.

 You have a number of option in regards to Tube Stations near Kensington Palace, depending on which line you are using.
 These are High Street Kensington station, Queensway station or Notting Hill Gate station, all rang from 10-30minutes walk.

 I usually walk from High Street Kensington tube station which is on both the Circle (yellow) and District lines line (green) and is about 10-15 minute walk.

 There are a number of buses that stop near Kensington Palace but it will depend on which direction you are coming from.
 These buses are as follows:

 - Routes 70, 94, 148, 390 (to Bayswater Road)